yabbasi31415/tcp_server_demo/README.md

 * A TCP echo server in C++ that supports multiple simultaneuos clients.
 * Server implementation is based on this [example](https://www.boost.org/doc/libs/1_65_1/doc/html/boost_asio/example/cpp11/echo/async_tcp_echo_server.cpp) from Boost ASIO library (compatible with Version 1.65.1).
-* Async timer added to the file but not in use
+* Async timer added between read from socket and write to socket operations

 ### How to Run
 * Get Boost ASIO library and g++ compiler for Linux